Results of the 2025 New Zealand territorial authority elections in the Upper South Island

-Elections for the territorial authorities of New Zealand will be held from 9 September until 11 October 2025 as part of that year's nation-wide local elections.
-709 local councillors and 66 mayors will be elected across 66 of 67 councils.
+Elections for the territorial authorities of New Zealand were held from 9 September until 11 October 2025 as part of that year's nation-wide local elections.
+709 local councillors and 66 mayors were elected across 66 of 67 councils.

 3 territorial authorities are located in the upper part of the South Island.
-3 mayors and 40 district and city councillors will be elected.
+3 mayors and 40 district and city councillors were elected.